 From time to time, vessels in our fleet have called and/or may call on ports located in countries identified by the United States government as state sponsors of terrorism and subject to United States economic sanctions.
 From January 1, 2005 through December 31, 2011, vessels in our fleet made 20 calls on ports in Iran and three calls on ports in Syria out of a total of 2,327 calls on worldwide ports.
 From January 1, 2012 through December 31, 2015, vessels in our fleet did not make any calls on ports in Iran or Syria.
 From January 1, 2016 through December 31, 2016, vessels in our fleet made three calls on ports in Iran and no calls on ports in Syria out of a total of 750 calls on worldwide ports.
 From January 1, 2017 through December 31, 2017, vessels in our fleet made four calls on ports in Iran and no calls on ports in Syria out of a total of 712 calls on worldwide ports.
-From January 1, 2018 through December 31, 2019, vessels in our fleet made five calls on ports in Iran and no calls on ports in Syria out of a total of 731 calls on worldwide ports.
-From January 1, 2020, vessels in our fleet did not made any calls on ports in Iran and Syria out of a total of 809 calls made on worldwide ports.
-Iran and Syria out of a total of 809 calls made on worldwide ports.
-Iran and Syria out of a total of 809 calls made designations and controls do not prevent our vessels from making calls on ports in these countries, potential investors could view such port calls negatively, which could adversely affect our reputation and the market for our Common Stock.
+From January 1, 2018 through December 31, 2018, vessels in our fleet made five calls on ports in Iran and no calls on ports in Syria out of a total of 731 calls on worldwide ports.
+From January 1, 2019 through December 31, 2019, vessels in our fleet made ten calls on ports in Iran and no calls on ports in Syria out of a total of 773 calls on worldwide ports.
+From January 1, 2020 through December 31, 2020, vessels in our fleet did not make any calls on ports in Iran and Syria out of a total of 809 calls made on worldwide ports.
+From January 1, 2021 through December 31, 2021, vessels in our fleet did not make any calls on ports in Iran and Syria out of a total of 680 calls made on worldwide ports.
+Iran and Syria are identified by the United States government as state sponsors of terrorism.
+Although these designations and controls do not prevent our vessels from making calls on ports in these countries, potential investors could view such port calls negatively, which could adversely affect our reputation and the market for our Common Stock.
 Investor perception of the value of our Common Stock may be adversely affected by the consequences of war, the effects of terrorism, civil unrest and governmental actions in these and surrounding countries.